52North/arctic-sea/README.md

 In that case we need your official permission and for this purpose we have a so-called contributors license agreement (CLA) in place.
 With this agreement you grant us the rights to use and publish your code under an open source license.

-A link to the contributors license agreement and further explanations are available [here][licensing].
+A link to the contributors license agreement and further explanations are available [here](https://52north.org/software/licensing/guidelines/).

 ## References